Bill remembers driving up the New York State Thruway several years ago.

 pronounced dead at the scene.

-by personal vehicles, buses, trains, and planes.
-Accidents will happen
+vehicles, buses, trains, and planes.
+Accidents will happen no matter which

-no matter which one is used.
-Commercial vehicles, bicycles, and pedestrians
+one is used.
+Commercial vehicles, bicycles, and pedestrians will be encountered

 If you are driving your car for vacation this summer, make sure to obey